afotescu/attendance_tracker/README.md

 1. Gets your calendar from WCL website
 2. Checks all people who were present in at least one boss during this night
 3. Collects the data for a specified period of time
-4. Generates CSV (or any other separator) data and copies it to your clipboard
+4. Generates a txt file with all the data in it

 ## Usage